 However, in 1954, the manual instead recommended that the sign be red with white lettering.
-This matched the color-coding systems used for traffic and railroad signals, which used red to tell drivers and conductors to stop.
+This matched the color-coding systems used for traffic and railroad signals, which used red to tell drivers and engineers to stop.

 Why Are Stop Signs In English In Some Foreign Countries?